dominion-framework/docs/_src/quick-start/quick-start.md

 One last thing before you leave.
 There is a little giveaway for you.
 OpenAPI (Swagger) documentation is coming out of the box - open https://editor.swagger.io/ and copy-paste content from file `./openapi.json` into it.
-This file is created by the last line in component index:
+This file was created with the last line in component index:

 ```js